-From Darwin the cyclists will pedal across the Outback on the legendary Stuart Highway with its quirky roadhouses & unforgettable road trains.
-Three rest days in Alice Springs allows you time to visit the magnificent Uluru (Ayers Rock).
-South of Alice, the riders will get a sense of the desolate beauty of Australia’s deserts before entering wine country and the relaxed city of Adelaide.
+From Perth the cyclists will pedal along the beaches and cliffs of Australia’s isolated South-west coast.
+Turning inland the riders will then get a sense of the desolate beauty of the Nullarbor Plain before entering wine country and the relaxed city of Adelaide.
 The cyclists now cruise along the coast on the gorgeous Great Ocean Road, stopping for a couple days in Melbourne and its arts and coffee scenes.
 Refreshed, you will now climb up into the ‘Australian Alps’ before swinging down through Canberra, the country’s capital, and on into cosmopolitain Sydney, finishing at the city’s beautiful Opera House.

 A couple days later the riders will fly into Auckland, New Zealand to begin the second half of their Down Under cycling adventure.
 Heading south after exploring this friendly city, the cyclists will pedal through a hilly landscape dotted with volcanic peaks and hot springs.
 Next up are some of the country’s finest vineyards and the gorgeous harbour in Wellington.
 A scenic ferry ride takes the cyclists to the south island, one of the most gorgeous locales in the world.
 The ride will take the riders along the island’s western coast and features crashing waves, sculpted rocks, hanging glaciers and stunning mountains before the tour comes to a close in friendly, picturesque Queenstown.